cym13/various-tutorials/functional_programming.rst

 Guess what?
 I found nothing.

-Oh, well, I did find things but it was always doing things in reverse: "Here is how to do recursion and here is a map and a filter, now go programming son!"
+Oh, well, I did find things but always doing things in reverse: "Here is how to do recursion and here is a map and a filter, now go programming son!"

 Functions and constructs usualy shown is tutorials are **consequences** and should not be presented as the essence of functional programming.
 Would you